The Good Schools Guide Review of The Blue Coat School, Birmingham, B17 0HR

 Very successful in delivering what parents want – entry to the highly selective King Edward Foundation schools where the majority go.
 Others to Solihull, Edgbaston High, Bromsgrove, St Georges.
 Some scholarships, academic and musical, every year to the flagship independent schools, King Edwards’ and King Edward VI High School for Girls.

 The school was founded in 1722 by the Reverend William Higgs as a co-educational charity school (making it one of the earliest co-ed schools in the country).
 It moved to its present site in 1930, and it is hard not to fall in love with the buildings and grounds.
 The façade has an elegant simplicity, with surrounding lawns and playing fields that are the envy of many city senior schools, and allow for the keenly anticipated annual family outdoor events such as bonfire night and the fête.
-The school has continued to invest in buildings and the latest additions are a state-of-the-art nursery and a new classroom block with a library to die for.
+The school has continued to invest in buildings and the latest additions are a new nursery, classroom block and library.
 Sports facilities are excellent and parents can take out membership of the sports centre which includes use of the swimming pool.
 The glorious college-style chapel is one of the many encouragements for the wonderful music.

 The school has its eyes firmly fixed on providing inspirational teaching and learning.
 Since it closed its boarding houses, there has been a determination to maximise the excitement of the learning experience within the time the children are in the school.
 Well known for its innovative approach to modern languages, it has currently has settled on a programme of teaching French and Spanish from year 2 onwards.
 Parents complain that the enthusiastic teaching sparks endless nagging from their children to take them on foreign visits.
 Science is taught in a proper laboratory and is excellent preparation for secondary school with lots of practical work.